-A debt collector should insist for the proof or an explanation about what the debtor is saying.
-The debt collector may even give an option to the debtor to pay the outstanding amount in installments or renegotiate to settle the debt for a slightly lower amount ( provided you have an authorization from your client to settle debts for a slightly lower amount).
+A debt collector should insist on proof or an explanation about what the debtor is saying.
+The debt collector may even give an option to the debtor to pay the outstanding amount in installments or renegotiate to settle the debt for a slightly lower amount ( provided you have authorization from your client to settle debts for a slightly lower amount).
+Taking an aggressive approach will force the debtor to hide things from you, lowering your chances of getting paid.

 |Financial Problems||How to negotiate|